 3 top tips to set up your project for success

-Over the last 10 years, I’ve seen the differences between projects that start from a good place and those that don’t.
-After analysing the patterns, I’ve distilled it down to three critical things that will reduce your risk and give your project the best chance of success.
+Over the last 10 years, I’ve seen the differences between software projects that start from a good place and those that don’t.
+After analysing the patterns, I’ve distilled it down to three critical things that will reduce your risk and give your software project the best chance of success.

-1. Partner with your developer
+1. Partner with your software developer

 There is a traditional mindset that creates a supplier and vendor relationship which feels a bit ‘us versus them’.
 Your project will only thrive on a WE relationship.
 At Boost, we prefer to partner with clients on a project from the get-go, forming a strong, collaborative team that works together towards the same goal throughout the duration of the project.